kelvingarcia/politica-privacidade-compiti/README.md

-PRIVACY POLICY MODEL FOR MOBILE APPLICATIONS {style="text-align: center;"}
+PRIVACY POLICY FOR COMPITI
 --------------------------------------------

-This privacy policy governs your use of the software application App Name (“Application”) for mobile devices that was created by Developer Company Name.
-The Application is Basic description of the app (features, functionality and content)
+This privacy policy governs your use of the software application App Name (“Compiti”) for mobile devices that was created by Kelvin Garcia.

 ####